 The efficiency of the Group's capital structure is kept under regular review by the Board.
 Relevant considerations include the Group's strong cashflow generation, its development pipeline and general capital market conditions.
 The Board believes the Group can increase efficiency, whilst remaining prudent and not compromising its growth, by moving from its current position of net cash to a position of net debt of approximately one times EBITDA at this time.
-This would enable the return of approximately \in 8.00 per share or \in 392m in aggregate to shareholders.
+This would enable the return of approximately €8.00 per share or €392m in aggregate to shareholders.
 The Board intends to structure this return via a B share type scheme, whereby shareholders can elect to sell or receive a dividend on newly issued shares, followed by a share consolidation.
-Shareholders at the Company's AGM in May and a circular will be distributed in April.
+Shareholders will be asked to approve the return of capital and related matters at the Company's AGM in May and a circular will be distributed in April.

-The Board is also proposing an increase in the final dividend of 13% to ≤ 1.02 per share.
-This would bring the total regular dividend in respect of 2014 to ≤ 74.5 m, or ≤ 1.52 cent per share, representing an increase of 13% on 2013.
+The Board is also proposing an increase in the final dividend of 13% to €1.02 per share.
+This would bring the total regular dividend in respect of 2014 to €74.5m, or €1.52 cent per share, representing an increase of 13% on 2013.